 Roasted acorn squash is a dish that is served in the fall.
 It is often served as a side dish for Thanksgiving dinner, but it can also be served as a dessert.
-The squash is roasted after its cut in halves with oil or butter and sometimes brown sugar or a drizzle of maple syrup, which gives a crispy texture and a sweet flavor.
-This easy side dish can be made ahead of time and reheated before serving, making it an easy dish to prepare for a large group of people.
+The squash is cooked after it’s cut in halves with oil or butter and sometimes brown sugar or a drizzle of maple syrup, which gives a crispy texture and a sweet flavor.

 If you’re making acorn squash soup, or stuffed acorn squash, you also start by roasting the squashes.
 And in this recipe here, I’m showing you how to do it!